Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 });

-Viewing all the registrations for an event and sending acceptance/rejection mails
+Viewing all the registrations for an event and sending acceptance/rejection emails

 As an organizer, you would like to view all the registrations for your event and also send them acceptance or rejection mail for their event.
 Let's see how can we add this.